 Tip #2 Press it correctly

-Even if you don’t have a press, you can achieve similar results using a clean tea towel, a large plate with a lip, and something heavy to place on top like a frying pan, as well as some cans or jars that are full.
+Even if you don’t have a press, you can achieve similar results using a clean tea towel, a large plate with a lip, and something heavy to place on top, like a frying pan and some full cans or jars.
 The process is straightforward.